sebastiantorrescodes/VCRTS/README.md

 ## Getting Started

-1. Set up the MySQL database using the provided `VCRTS-Tables.sql` script
+1. Set up the MySQL database using the provided `VCRTS-Tables.sql` script.
-2. Configure the database connection in `db.env`
+2. Configure the database connection in `db.env`.
-3. Run the application using the provided executable
+3. Run the application using the `ClientFrame.java` and `ServerFrame.java`.

-## Contributing
+## Developers

 - Sebastian Torres
 - Tahsin Ahsan